Where Are They Now? - 2006 NFL Draft Quarterbacks

-College Career: As a redshirt sophomore, Vince Young led the Longhorns to an 11-1 record and the school's first ever appearance in the Rose Bowl.
+College Career: As a redshirt sophomore, Vince Young led the Longhorns to an 11-1 record and the school's first-ever appearance in the Rose Bowl.
 The next season, he led Texas to an undefeated season and a National Championship over USC in what is seen as the greatest college football game ever.
 In his three seasons playing for Texas, Young accounted for 6,040 passing yards with 44 touchdowns and rushed for 3,127 yards and 37 touchdowns.

 Drafted: First Round, 3rd overall by the Tennessee Titans

 Pro Career: In his rookie year, Young started 13 games for Tennessee, finishing with a 8-5 record.
-That season, he displayed his dual threat ability, helping the Titans to multiple fourth quarter comebacks and was named the NFL Offensive Rookie of the Year.
+That season, he displayed his dual-threat ability, helping the Titans to multiple fourth-quarter comebacks and was named the NFL Offensive Rookie of the Year.
 In 2007, he led Tennessee to a 10-6 record and a wildcard spot the playoffs.
 In 2008, Young injured his knee in the opening day game and was benched for the season in favor of Kerry Collins.
 After an 0-6 start to the 2009 season, Young regained the starting job and helped the team finish 8-8.
 After starting the 2010 season 4-5, Young got in an altercation with head coach Jeff Fisher and was benched.
 He spent his final seasons playing with Philadelphia and failing to make teams with Buffalo, Green Bay, Cleveland, and the CFL before retiring in 2014.

 Bottom Line: Young was an exciting NFL quarterback, but lacked all the tools to be an elite talent.
-His career completion of 57.9% and 46-51 touchdown to interception ratio were hidden by his rushing ability and 30-17 record as a starter for much of his career, but his Wonderlic score of 6 out of 50 probably should have been a red flag before the draft.
-Add in his mid career disappearance after being benched in 2008, "Invinceable" was anything but in the NFL.
+His career completion of 57.9% and a 46-51 touchdown to interception ratio were hidden by his rushing ability and 30-17 record as a starter for much of his career, but his Wonderlic score of 6 out of 50 probably should have been a red flag before the draft.
+Add in his mid-career disappearance after being benched in 2008, "Invinceable" was anything but in the NFL.

 Where Is He Now?: In 2014, Young was hired by the University of Texas to work for its Division of Diversity and Community Engagement as a development officer for program alumni relations and raising money for programs that assist first-generation and low-income college students.
 Earlier that year, he filed for Chapter 11 bankruptcy in a Houston court after it was reported that he spent most of his $34 million NFL salary on lavish things and, in his words, the betrayal of trusted advisers.